almensu/blog_scraper/README.md

 # 🤖 Blog Post Scraper

-A comprehensive tool for scraping blog posts using multiple methods (Requests/BeautifulSoup and Playwright).
-Built for efficiency and ease of use! ✨
+A Python-based scraper specifically designed to extract blog posts from baoyu.io.
+Built for learning and practice purposes. ✨

 ## ✨ Features